vinvino02/vinvino02.github.io/_tabs/about.md

 # Doyeon Kim

 I am a Ph.D. student in Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST)  advised by Professor [Junmo Kim](https://siit.kaist.ac.kr/){:target="_blank"}.
-I am especially interested how to bridge the gap between technology and art with generative models.
+I am especially interested in how to bridge the gap between technology and art with generative models.
 My previous research has been focused on generative models and monocular depth estimation.

 [[Google Scholar]](https://scholar.google.com/citations?user=INQVkzcAAAAJ&hl=ko){:target="_blank"}